 The purpose of the pre-assessment questionnaire is to gather information about the homeowner's habits, knowledge, and behaviors related to stormwater runoff and environmental impacts.
-A pre-assessment questionnaire provides a baseline that can then be compared to information gathered later to gauge behavior changes and the effectiveness of the program.
+A pre-assessment questionnaire provides a baseline that can be compared with information gathered later to gauge behavior changes and the effectiveness of the program.

 The pre-assessment questionnaire also allows the assessor to gather information about habits and site conditions that may not be easily detected during the on-site assessment (e.g., how often the homeowners water their lawn or garden).
-Furthermore, the pre-assessment questionnaire can be set up so that it actually educates the homeowners about which landscaping and outdoor yard habits are best for reducing stormwater runoff and improving wildlife habitat.
+Furthermore, the pre-assessment questionnaire can be used as a tool to educate homeowners about which landscaping and outdoor yard habits are best for reducing stormwater runoff and improving wildlife habitat.
 For example, during an online pre-assessment, the homeowner would answer the question and then could be given the "right answer" and a short explanation.